AndrewCLeonard/just-tech-news/zz_notes/bootcamp-module-14-notes.md

     - use `path` in `server.js` to make stylesheet available to client. `express.static()` method = Express.js middleware that takes contents of a folder and serves them as static assets.

 ## 14.1.4 Set up the Template Engine

 -   using Fetch API to load front-end code
     -   bad for SEO
     -   causes extra network requests on servers

+### MVC Paradigm

+-   Models: the core data of your app1
+-   Views: the UI components, such as your HTML layouts
+-   Controllers: the link between your models and views

+<strong>TO DO: review how all the files connect with each other.</strong>